wftutorials/laravel-tutorial2/Tutorial.md

 }
 ```

-This gives us the same result.
-Well there is not limit.
+This gives us the same result except there is not limit.
 It will pull all your data.

 ## Find by primary key